deercreeklabs/lancaster/README.md

 `array` | Any data that passes `(sequential? data)` `map` | Any data that passes `(map? data)`, if all keys are strings.
 Clojure(Script) records *DO NOT* qualify, since their keys are keywords.
 `record` | Any data that passes `(map? data)`, if all keys are Clojure(Script) keywords.
 Clojure(Script) records *DO* qualify, since their keys are keywords.
 `union` | Any data that matches one of the member schemas declared in the creation of the Lancaster `union` schema.
-Note that some unions require wrapping, as explained in [Notes About Union Data Types](#notes-about-union-data-types) below.
+Note that there are some restrictions on what schemas may be in a union schema, as explained in [Notes About Union Data Types](#notes-about-union-data-types) below.

 **Deserialization**